GabeScott/standard-works-vault/General Conference/1971 April - Search for the Wanderers.md

 # Search for the Wanderers

-*By N. Eldon Tanner - Second Counselor in the First Presidency*
+By President N. Eldon Tanner - *Second Counselor in the First Presidency*

 *Given in the April session of the 1971 General Conference*